hackclub/kicad-wakatime/README.md

 If you plan on doing symbol editing, select your .kicad_sym using the second button, and if you are going to do footprint editing, select your .pretty folder containing all the .kicad_mod fils using the third button.

-If you are on Linux Wayland, open kicad using the following command:
+If you are on Linux Wayland (Hyprland doesn't count - it is supported), open kicad using the following command:

 ```shell
 GDK_BACKEND=x11 kicad